Let's Go to the Circus:

-This exhibit of the Florence Stancliff Circus Collection contains examples of all of the above items and can be found in the flat cases in front of the University Archives on the third floor of Andruss Library and will be on display until November 15, 2019.
+This exhibit of the Florence Stancliff Circus Collection contains examples of all of the above items and can be found in the flat cases in front of the University Archives on the third floor of Andruss Library, and will be on display until November 15, 2019.
 In addition, a concise overview of George Keller’s life and career is in the wall cases to the right of the doors to the Archives.

 The University Archives periodically creates online or 'virtual' exhibits to highlight the Archives' collections and the history of Bloomsburg University.